Hotwheels93/rpi-volume-control/README.md

 The manual of ZeroSeg gives the following hint:

-"Power and GND lines have not been documented, however it's worth mentioning that the MAX7219CNG chip uses the 5V line, whilst the switches use 3.3V"
+> Power and GND lines have not been documented, however it's worth mentioning that the MAX7219CNG chip uses the 5V line, whilst the switches use 3.3V

 For this I connected all of the 40 GPIO pins with male-female wires and simply did some trial and error to check which pins are used for power supply.
 The result is the following: